kakrusch/gramdev/README.md

 ### WH-words in the lexicon:
 The first half of the implementation included adding wh-words to the lexicon, each with different specific properties.
 All wh-words are treated as pronouns, with `(^ PRED) = 'PRO'`.
 They pattern either like possessive or personal pronouns, but each have the property `(^ PRON-TYPE) = int` to mark them as interrogative.
 All wh-words also have both a capital and a lowercase version.
 I mainly used existing features from the XLE Documentation but implemented a `(^REL)= +/-` feature to specify those wh-words that can also be relative pronouns, such as in "Mary, **who** is a cat, appeared".
 This project does not implement relative clauses but the distinction is relevant, as those wh-words that are optionally relative can be used to ask about NPs in `SUBJ` or `OBJ` positions, whereas the other wh-words cannot.
 For example, "Who appeared?" is `+REL` and grammatical, but "Where appeared?" is `-REL` and ungrammatical.

 The wh-words that can act as relative pronouns and are specified as `(^REL)= +` are: *who, whose, which*, and *what*.
-As mentioned, these can ask about the `SUBJ` and `OBJ` of the sentence, but cannot come from adjuncts that do not have a preposition. *Who* uses the regular pronoun template but is specified as 3rd person sg, as this is how it agrees when in subject position. *Which* and *Whose* use the possessive pronoun structure, but are not specified for person or number, as they can combine with any N and, if present in subject position, agreement happens with the N's features, not the wh-word's.
-The final optionally relative wh-word is *what*, which can be either personal-like or possessive-like, and is thus specified as either like *who* or like *which/whose*.
+As mentioned, these can ask about the `SUBJ` and `OBJ` of the sentence, but cannot come from adjuncts that do not have a preposition. *Who* uses the regular pronoun template but is specified as 3rd person sg, as this is how it agrees when in subject position. *Which* and *Whose* use the possessive pronoun structure, but are not specified for person or number, as they can combine with any N. The final optionally relative wh-word is *what*, which can be either personal-like or possessive-like, and is thus specified as either like *who* or like *which/whose*.

 Wh-words that cannot act as relative pronouns, at least not a referential one, and are specified as `(^REL)= -` include *where*, *when*, *why*, and *how*.
 All of these act like personal, not possessive, pronouns.
 Crucially, these cannot be the `SUBJ` or `OBJ` of the main verb, but can replace unspecified and non-PP adjuncts.
 This pattern is specified in the rules, but as a consequence they have no Person or Number features, as they are never in subject position and thus don't trigger agreement.
 All four wh-words thus have almost identical specifications except for one key difference. *Where* and *When* can replace CPs or PPs and can also be the object of a semantic PP, such as in "from where". *How* and *Why* can also replace CPs or PPs, but crucially cannot be the object of a semantic PP. Thus, they are specified with the additional Inside-Out Functional Uncertainty `~((ADJUNCT OBJ ^ ) PTYPE)`, which specifies exactly the aforementioned restriction, disallowing structures like "from how".